 The goal of the Immune Tolerance Network’s (ITN) type 1 diabetes clinical trials is to find new therapies that can help people maintain some natural insulin production, even after stopping treatment.
-Two previous ITN trials, T1DAL and AbATE, showed that this was possible in some participants.
+Two previous ITN trials, T1DAL and AbATE, showed that this was possible in some participants, and the EXTEND study is currently investigating this effect as well.
 We now want to know how long these effects can last.

 Participating in T1DES

-The T1DES study (T1D Extended Study) will follow graduates from T1DAL and AbATE to determine how long they continue to produce insulin.
+The T1DES study (T1D Extended Study) will follow graduates from T1DAL, AbATE and EXTEND to determine how long they continue to produce insulin.
 T1DES will also assess how changes in the immune system over time relate to the ability to produce insulin.
 This information could help design better therapies for type 1 diabetes in the future.

 This study is observational, meaning there are no study medications or experimental procedures.